KristianBalaj/n-Puzzle-solver/README.md

 - Second line contains n-Puzzle width.
 - Third line contains n-Puzzle height.
 - The other lines are the initial and final state of the puzzle.

+## Note:
+Empty place in the puzzle is represented by number **0**.
+All numbers at positions in the puzzle have to be distinct (there cannot be more positions than 1 with the same number).